GNN2R: Weakly-Supervised Rationale-Providing Question Answering over Knowledge Graphs: Experiments

 \subsection{Effectiveness Evaluation}

-\textbf{Datasets.} We used four benchmark datasets that are commonly adopted in the multi-hop QA task: \textbf{WebQuestionsSP (WQSP)}~\cite{DBLP:conf/acl/YihRMCS16}, \textbf{ComplexWebQuestions (CWQ)}~\cite{DBLP:conf/naacl/TalmorB18}, \textbf{PathQuestion (PQ)}~\cite{DBLP:conf/coling/ZhouHZ18}, and \textbf{PathQuestion-Large (PQL)}~\cite{DBLP:conf/coling/ZhouHZ18}.\footnote{Datasets available at \url{https://github.com/ruijie-wang-uzh/GNN2R}.} WQSP and CWQ contain questions of varying complexity that require reasoning over up to two and four hops , respectively.
-PQL is a more challenging version of PQ with larger KGs and less training data.
-Both contain two subsets PQ(L)-2hop and PQ(L)-3hop, in which answering requires reasoning over two and three hops, respectively.
+We used four commonly-adopted KGQA benchmark datasets: WebQuestionsSP (WQSP)~\citep{DBLP:conf/acl/YihRMCS16}, ComplexWebQuestions (CWQ)~\citep{DBLP:conf/naacl/TalmorB18}, PathQuestion (PQ)~\citep{DBLP:conf/coling/ZhouHZ18}, and PathQuestion-Large (PQL)~\citep{DBLP:conf/coling/ZhouHZ18}.
+WQSP and CWQ contain questions of varying complexity that require reasoning over up to two and four hops , respectively.
+PQ and PQL are split into PQ-2/3hop and PQL-2/3hop according to the required reasoning hops by the questions.
+The underlying KG is Freebase~\citep{DBLP:conf/sigmod/BollackerEPST08}.
+Based on prior work~\citep{DBLP:conf/acl/YihCHG15,DBLP:conf/www/Haveliwala02,DBLP:conf/wsdm/HeL0ZW21,DBLP:conf/emnlp/SunDZMSC18,DBLP:conf/coling/ZhouHZ18}, topic entities and a KG subgraph consisting of question-relevant triples can be extracted and are available for each benchmark question.
+We report detailed statistics of the QA datasets in \cref{table:dataset_statistics}.

-These QA datasets are all based on \textbf{Freebase}~\cite{DBLP:conf/sigmod/BollackerEPST08}.
-Following the baselines~\cite{DBLP:conf/emnlp/SunDZMSC18,DBLP:conf/emnlp/YanLWZDZWX21,DBLP:conf/wsdm/HeL0ZW21,DBLP:conf/emnlp/ShiC0LZ21}, for each question in WQSP and CWQ, topic entities are identified using STAGG~\cite{DBLP:conf/acl/YihCHG15}, and a subgraph consisting of relevant Freebase triples are extracted based on Personalized PageRank~\cite{DBLP:conf/www/Haveliwala02}.
-In PQ and PQL, questions are already annotated with topic entities.
-Also, medium-sized Freebase subgraphs are provided for each subset (i.e., PQ/PQL-2/3hop). \cref{table:dataset_statistics} reports statistics of the adopted QA datasets, including the average number of entities/relations/triples in underlying KG subgraphs.

-\textbf{Hyperparameter Setting.} We determined the following hyperparameters empirically via grid search.
-The number of GNN layers was always set to 3.
+In our experiments, the number of GNN layers was always set to 3.
 The margin in \cref{equ:gnn_loss} was set to 1.0 for WQSP, PQ-3hop, and both subsets of PQL, while 0.5 for CWQ and PQ-2hop.
 In the first step of GNN2R, the number of candidate answers to select was 10 for WQSP, 25 for CWQ, 20 for PQ-2hop, and 5 for PQ-3hop and both subsets of PQL.
 The margin in \cref{equ:fine_tuning_loss} was set to 0.1 for WQSP, CWQ, and PQ-3hop, 0.8 for PQ-2hop and PQL-2hop, and 0.05 for PQL-3hop.
+These hyperparameters were determined via empirical grid search.